Austin-W-Music/DeepFishing/wiki/Create-Reward-Types.md

      */
     @Override
     public @NotNull Plugin getPlugin() {
-        return EvenMoreFish.getInstance();
+        return DeepFishing.getInstance();
     }

 }
 ```

-After writing your own class, you can register it with EMF using the RewardType#register method.
+After writing your own class, you can register it with DF using the RewardType#register method.